electrl/SPB/README.md

 Simulation aims to study myceliea branching an colonization patterns.

+##### Requirements
+The simulation is prepared in Python 2.7.
+Apart from well know packages for scientific computing such as Numpy and Scipy we use Shapely (https://github.com/Toblerity/Shapely).
+For visualization we use Matplotlib.

 ##### Reference

 [1] Steven D. Harris, Branching of fungal hyphae: regulation, mechanisms and comparison with other branching systems, Mycologia 100 (6), 2008